SEIR-7-06/Code-Challenges-B/code-problems.md

 [REPL](https://repl.it/@michaelpetty/GrowthSmallTown#index.js)

-In a small town the population is p0 = 1000 at the beginning of a year.
-The population regularly increases by 2 percent per year and moreover 50 new inhabitants per year come to live in the town.
-How many years does the town need to see its population greater or equal to p = 1200 inhabitants?
+In a small town the population is 1000 at the beginning of a year (p0).
+The population regularly increases by 2 percent per year and in addition to that, 50 new inhabitants per year come to live in the town.
+How many years will it take for the town to see its population greater or equal to 1200 inhabitants?

 ```
 At the end of the first year there will be: